Investors earn N71.7bn as bulls persist at NGX

-At the Nigerian Exchange Limited (NGX), on Thursday, equities trading sustained its positive run with the benchmark index closing higher by 0.3 per cent.
+AT the Nigerian Exchange Limited (NGX) On Thursday, equities trading sustained its positive run with benchmark index closing higher by 0.3 per cent.

-At the local bourse on Thursday, demand for Wapco and FBN Holdings stocks spurred a third consecutive gain in the market having appreciated by 3.1 per cent and 1.8 per cent respectively.
+At the local bourse, demand for WAPCO and FBN Holdings stocks spurred a third consecutive gain in the market having appreciated by 3.1 per cent and 1.8 per cent respectively.

 Precisely, the All-Share Index (ASI) notched a 0.3 per cent increase to 43,607.94 basis points.